SLACube/slacube-daq-tutorial/README.md

   DAQ.
 Please check if the system is free on `#lntf-ops` channel.
 - **DO NOT** touch the system during the data-taking period (even a few days after), unless you are in charge.
-- You are welcome to try the tutorial as many times as you wish, but not violating the above rules.
+- You are welcome to try the tutorial as many times as you wish, given that not violating the above rules.
 - Check this page frequently.